Free during beta · iOS · No card required

 Attending-style Socratic sessions

 Ten questions per session.
-Each answer unlocks the next layer — the way attendings actually teach in the OR.
+Each answer unlocks the next layer.
+The way attendings actually teach in the OR.
 Wrong answers don't just say "incorrect"; they show the consequence (flap ischemia, compartment syndrome, missed CSF leak) and walk you back.

 Active recall · case → decision → consequence